‘Tom Clancy’s The Division’ 1.6 Update: Survival Unlimited Medicine Glitch Exposed – Concerns About Toxic Dark Zone Gameplay Community, Review Of Reddit Users’ Concerns

-Tom Clancy’s The Division 1.6 update is to have a focus on improving their PvP/Dark Zone gameplay environment and with recent rumors via a datamine leak revealed by a Reddit user, there has been some buzz going on regarding leaderboards, control points in certain areas, and microtransations in the future.
+Tom Clancy’s The Division 1.6 update is to have a focus on improving their PvP/Dark Zone gameplay environment, and with recent rumors via a datamining leak revealed by a Reddit user, there has been some buzz going on regarding leaderboards, control points in certain areas, and microtransactions in the future.

 There’s also a matter of a newly revealed Survival glitch for unlimited medicine which is pretty interesting which hopefully the 1.6 update can relieve.